Meaning of Res Judicata in CPC

-It can also be used to bar (stop, block) continued litigation of a case on same issues between the same parties.
+Res Judicata applies in a case where there has been a final judgment, and it is no longer subject to appeal.
+Res Judicata can also be used to bar (stop, block) continued litigation of a case on the same issues between the same parties.

 Claim preclusion focuses on baring a suit from being brought again on a legal cause of action that has already been finally decided between the parties.